-- In the case of candidates this includes personal data as agreed by the candidate for the purpose of being processed for roles and for career development.
-‘As long as necessary’ is determined by the candidate’s wishes for his/her information to be processed both in respect of particular appointments and in respect of his/her career development for future opportunities.
-Danos will confirm candidate’s wishes on this point, and record that information, updating as required.
+- In the case of candidates this includes personal data as agreed and submitted by the candidate for the purpose of being processed for roles and for career development.
+‘As long as necessary’ is determined by Danos Associates’ Data Retention Policy.
+Data will only be held by the company for the minimum period required for the purposes of carrying out contractual and legal obligations or otherwise conducting business activities.

 - Additionally, Danos Associates holds personal data relating to employees in accordance with legal requirements.